espanso/website/docs/get-started.md

 ### Search-bar

 Espanso comes with a powerful _Search-bar_ to quickly find and insert your matches.
-You can open the search bar in two ways:
+You can open the search bar in several ways:
-* By pressing `ALT+SPACE` (Option+Space on macOS).
+* Press `ALT+SPACE` (Option+Space on macOS).
-* By clicking on the status icon and then selecting "Open Search bar" (currently not available on Linux).
+* Click on the taskbar status icon and select "Open Search bar" (not available on Linux).

-If you want to customize the shortcut, please check out the [customizing the Search bar](../configuration/options/#customizing-the-search-bar) section.
+* [Customize the search trigger](../configuration/options/#customizing-the-search-trigger) and type it anywhere.

+Several Espanso control and report commands may be displayed by typing ">" at the beginning of the Search Bar.

 ### Backspace Undo